Unlike pigments used for watercolors and oil paints, mineral pigments vary in color and texture according to their particle size.

 I filled the same jars with Gunjo No. 6 and No. 13 to the same height and weighed them.

-In other words, No. 13, which has a lighter specific gravity, has a larger volume for the same weight.
+In other words, No. 13, which has a lighter specific gravity, comes with a larger volume for the same weight.

-At PIGMENT TOKYO, pigments are sold in units of 1 ryo (15g), and even for the same 15g, the larger the labeling number of mineral pigment, the larger the volume.
+At PIGMENT TOKYO, pigments are sold in units of 1 ryo (or 15g), and even for the same quantity, the larger the labeling number of mineral pigment, the larger the volume.

-Therefore, when Gunjo No. 6 and No. 13 are mixed with the same volume of painting medium, the No.13 will become a larger amount of paint than the No.6.
+Therefore, when Gunjo No. 6 and No. 13 are mixed with the same volume of binder, No.13 will create more paint than No.6.

 The next is a difference in texture.